AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/cloud-activation.md

 ---
 # Activate your [!DNL MBI] Account for `Cloud Starter` Subscriptions

-To activate [!DNL MBI] for `Cloud Starter` projects, first create a [!DNL MBI] account, then create a `SSH` key, then finally connect to your [!UICONTROL Magento] database.
+To activate [!DNL MBI] for `Cloud Starter` projects, first create a [!DNL MBI] account, then create a `SSH` key, then finally connect to your Commerce database.
 See [activating on-premise subscriptions](../getting-started/onpremise-activation.md).

 >[!NOTE]
 >